vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 # VSD PHYSICAL DESIGN USING OPEN SOURCE TOOLS

-This is a 5 - day wrokshop for beginners using open source tools like yosys,magic,opentimer,qrouter and ngspice.
+The repository shows the 5 - day wrokshop for beginners using open source tools like yosys,magic,opentimer,qrouter and the purpose of this repository is to provide a complete idea about the 5 - days workshop on VLSI SoC/Physical design using open source EDA tools.

 *CONTENTS OF THE 5 - DAY WORKSHOP:*